21 Telling a story and making a point

 Sometimes, however, we do want to show more complex figures that contain a large amount of information at once.
 In those cases, we can make things easier for our readers if we first show them a simplified version of the figure before we show the final one in its full complexity.
 The same approach is also highly recommended for presentations.
 Never jump straight to a highly complex figure; first show an easily digestable subset.

-This recommendation is particularly relevant if the final figure is a Trellis plot (Chapter 15) showing a grid of subplots with similar structure.
+This recommendation is particularly relevant if the final figure is a small multiples plot (Chapter 14) showing a grid of subplots with similar structure.
 The full grid is much easier to digest if the audience has first seen a single subplot by itself.
-For example, Figure 20.6 shows the aggregate numbers of United Airlines departures out of Newark Airport (EWR) in 2013, broken down by weekday.
-Once we have seen and digested this figure, seeing the same information for ten airlines and three airports at once is much easier to process (Figure 20.7).
+For example, Figure 21.6 shows the aggregate numbers of United Airlines departures out of Newark Airport (EWR) in 2013, broken down by weekday.
+Once we have seen and digested this figure, seeing the same information for ten airlines and three airports at once is much easier to process (Figure 21.7).

 When preparing a presentation or report, aim to use a different type of visualization for each distinct analysis.